 Helping Parents Get the Right Amount of Child Support Their Children Need

-Showing that your children’s needs are a parent’s first priority
+Ensuring that your children’s’ needs are met is a parent’s first priority

 Child support in Tennessee is based primarily on the income of the parents, the number of children who need support, and the number of days the children spend with each parent.
 Child support includes more than just food, shelter, clothing, and the fundamental necessities of life.
 In general, children are entitled to the same standard of living they enjoyed when their married parents or unwed parents were living together.
 This includes vacations, social activities, attending quality schools, and the pleasures of life.